alibaba/EasyCV/README.md

 ## Introduction

-EasyCV is an all-in-one computer vision toolbox based on PyTorch, mainly focus on self-supervised learning, image classification, metric-learning, object detection and so on.
+EasyCV is an all-in-one computer vision toolbox based on PyTorch, mainly focus on self-supervised learning, transformer based models, and CV tasks including image classification, metric-learning, object detection and so on.

 ### Major features